russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Concepts/Abstraction Using Lists.md

 Create a project named **FavouriteThings** that lists up to six of the things or people you are most grateful for in your life:

 ![[RocketSim_Screenshot_iPhone_16_Pro_6.3_2024-11-21_22.11.28.png|350]]

+Be sure to create a remote and then [[Pushing Commits|commit and push]] your work often while working on this exercise.

 > [!TIP]
 >